 - We treat everyone kindly;

 - We listen carefully and speak politely;

 - We follow instructions sensibly;

 - We move safely;

-- We look after property;
+- We look after our environment and our resources;

 - We always try our best;

-• We are led by our Christian Values.
+- We are led by our Christian Values.

 Our expectations and Christian Values are communicated with everyone in school regularly to enable a consistent approach to behaviour management throughout the school: praising and celebrating good behaviour whilst enforcing appropriate consequences for unacceptable behaviour.